BlueDrink9/Univisal/README.md

 This readme is currently just an ideas dump.
 Feel free to open issues with suggestions.

+# PoC Python ahk

+Python initial proof of concept gives unusable typing speeds.

+Will keep trying with different priorities, maybe other communication methods for a bit, then change langs.

 # Plan

 ## Sending and receiving keys/OS interaction handled by separate programs